jadeleke/jadeleke/README.md

 # Joseph Adeleke
-MLOps & DevOps Engineer | MSc Computer Science | Machine Learning Researcher
+DevOps, MLOps & Oracle Database Administrator | MSc Computer Science | Machine Learning Researcher
 ![Profile Views](https://komarev.com/ghpvc/?username=jadeleke&color=0e75b6&style=flat)

 Focused on building reliable, observable ML systems end-to-end: from data and training to deployment and monitoring on Azure/AWS with Kubernetes and CI/CD.

-- Current role: DevOps Engineer
+- Current roles: DevOps Engineer · Oracle Database Administrator · MLOps
 - Previous role: Application Support Engineer

 ---

 ## About
-I'm a DevOps engineer with a strong background in machine learning.
+I'm a DevOps and MLOps engineer with hands-on Oracle database administration experience.
 My research and project interests include Automatic Speech Recognition (ASR) for Ghanaian languages, CNN-based computer vision, and accessible AI.
-I enjoy automating workflows, hardening infrastructure, and productionizing models with robust testing and monitoring.
+I build reliable ML services and cloud-native platforms, automate workflows, and productionize models with testing, security, and observability.
+On the database side, I focus on performance, resilience, and automation in Oracle environments.

 ## What I'm Working On
 - CNN model for image classification in Akan Twi